opendatasoft/ods-documentation-explore-api/source/includes/v2/_dataset.md

 Each JSON object contains a key/value pair for each `select` instruction.
 However, without the `group_by` parameter, it returns an array with only one object.

-`select` parameter can only be composed of aggregation function or by aggregated value.
+The `select` parameter can only be composed of an aggregation function or by aggregated value.
-It means that literal field in select clause outside aggregation function must be present in `group_by` clauses.
+It means that a literal field in a select clause outside aggregation function must be present in `group_by` clauses.

 If a query contains multiple `group_by` clauses, returned groups are combined together.